 - Who can write your prescription.
-A licensed physician or dentist, and in states allowing it, licensed/certified providers with prescriptive authority prescribing within their scope of practice. - Where you can obtain them.
-You must fill prescriptions at a participating Plan retail pharmacy for up to a 30-day supply, or by mail order for a 31-day up to a 90-day supply of medication (if authorized by your physician).
+A licensed Plan physician or dentist, and in states allowing it, licensed/ or certified providers with prescriptive authority prescribing within their scope of practice. - Where you can obtain them.
+You must fill non-emergency prescriptions at a participating Plan retail pharmacy for up to a 30-day supply, or by mail order for a 31-day up to a 90-day supply of medication (if authorized by your physician).
 You may obtain up to a 30-day supply of medication for one copay, (retail pharmacy) and for a 31-day up to a 90-day supply of medication for two copays (mail order).
 In no event will the copay exceed the cost of the prescription drug.
 For retail pharmacy transactions, you must present your Aetna Member ID card at the point of sale for coverage.
 Please call Member Services at 800-537-9384 for more details on how to use the mail order program.
 Mail order is not available for drugs and medications ordered through a network Specialty Pharmacy.
-Prescriptions ordered through a network Specialty Pharmacy.
-If you obtain your emergency or urgent care situation, you may fill your covered prescription at any retail pharmacy.
+Prescriptions ordered through a network Specialty Pharmacy are only filled for up to a 30-day supply due to the nature of these prescriptions.
+In an emergency or urgent care situation, you may fill your covered prescription at any retail pharmacy.
 If you obtain your emergency prescription at a pharmacy that does not participate with the plan, you will need to pay the pharmacy the full price of the prescription and submit a claim for reimbursement subject to the terms and conditions of the plan. - We use a formulary.
 The formulary is a list of drugs that your Plan covers.
-Drugs are prescribed by licensed doctors and covered in accordance with the 2022 Pharmacy Drug (Formulary) Guide.
+Drugs are prescribed by licensed doctors and covered in accordance with the 2023 Pharmacy Drug Guide.
 Certain drugs require your doctor to get precertification or step therapy from the Plan before they can be covered under the Plan.
-Your prescription drug plan includes drugs listed in the 2022 Pharmacy Drug (Formulary) Guide.
+Your prescription drug plan includes drugs listed in the 2023 Pharmacy Drug (Formulary) Guide.
 Prescription drugs listed on the formulary exclusions list are excluded unless a medical exception is approved by the Plan.
 If it is medically necessary for you to use a prescription drug on the Formulary Exclusions List, you or your prescriber must request a medical exception.
-Visit our website at www.aetnafeds.com/pharmacy.php to review our 2022 Pharmacy Drug (Formulary) Guide or call 800-537-9384.
+Visit our website at www.aetnafeds.com/pharmacy.php to review our 2023 Pharmacy Drug (Formulary) Guide or call 800-537-9384.